kubernetes-retired/service-catalog/docs/walkthrough.md

 [here](https://github.com/kubernetes-sigs/minibroker).

 We're going to deploy the minibroker to our Kubernetes cluster before proceeding, and we'll do so with the minibroker helm chart.
-You can find details about the chart in the minibroker README [README](https://github.com/kubernetes-sigs/minibroker#install-minibroker).
+You can find details about the chart in the minibroker [README](https://github.com/kubernetes-sigs/minibroker#install-minibroker).

 Otherwise, to install with sensible defaults, run the following command: